engineerturph/hyperdoro-v1/README.md

-# This is a pomodoro project for lots of customization options hyperdoro.netlify.app
+# This is a pomodoro project for lots of customization options https://hyperdoro.netlify.app

 Only pomodoro-v1 version will be public and first version will be nothing more than a normal pomodoro application